-Material that might have turned to standard dysfunctional family treacle in other hands is given stirring poignancy, warmth and emotional insight in Shona Auerbach’s assured first feature chronicles a young mother’s elaborate attempts to shelter her deaf son from the truth about his violent father.
-Pic showcases a new director with a firm command of the visual medium and an equally strong rapport with actors.
+Material that might have turned to standard dysfunctional family treacle in other hands is given stirring poignancy, warmth and emotional insight in Shona Auerbach’s assured first feature “Dear Frankie.”
+Chronicling a young mother’s elaborate attempts to shelter her deaf son from the truth about his violent father, the film showcases a new director with a firm command of the visual medium and an equally strong rapport with actors.
 Acquired by Miramax for multiple territories including North America, this unassuming yet genuinely affecting Scottish drama will require careful nurturing to make a commercial mark but should encounter receptive audiences.